Brain ischemia: Diagnosis

+Diagnosis of brain ischemia begins with prompt clinical assessment of neurological deficits, often using tools such as the NIH Stroke Scale.
+Immediate brain imaging is essential to confirm ischemia and exclude hemorrhage.
+Noncontrast computed tomography (CT) is typically the first step due to its availability and speed.
+Magnetic resonance imaging (MRI) with diffusion-weighted imaging offers higher sensitivity for detecting acute ischemia.
+Additional studies, including CT or MR angiography and carotid Doppler ultrasound, help identify vascular occlusions or stenosis.
+Cardiac evaluation, such as echocardiography and ECG monitoring, may be necessary in cases with suspected embolic sources.

 Focal brain ischemia

 Focal brain ischemia occurs when a blood clot has occluded a cerebral vessel.
 Focal brain ischemia reduces blood flow to a specific brain region, increasing the risk of cell death to that particular area.
 It can be either caused by thrombosis or embolism.

 Global brain ischemia

 Global brain ischemia occurs when blood flow to the brain is halted or drastically reduced.
 This is commonly caused by cardiac arrest.
 If sufficient circulation is restored within a short period of time, symptoms may be transient.
 However, if a significant amount of time passes before restoration, brain damage may be permanent.
 While reperfusion may be essential to protecting as much brain tissue as possible, it may also lead to reperfusion injury.
 Reperfusion injury is classified as the damage that ensues after restoration of blood supply to ischemic tissue.
+Carotid artery stenosis may cause focal brain ischemia through artery-to-artery embolism or global brain ischemia if very severe stenosis with limited to no blood flow through the carotid artery.

 Due to different susceptibility to ischemia of various brain regions, a global brain ischemia may cause focal brain infarction.
 The cerebral cortex and striatum are more susceptible than the thalamus, and the thalamus in turn is more sensitive than the brainstem.
 Partial cerebral cortex infarction from global brain ischemia typically manifests as watershed stroke.